-Comply with all the terms and conditions for Medicaid enrollment.
+Comply with all the terms and conditions for Medicaid enrollment; and

+Follow the expectations of the Home and Community Based Services (HCBS) Settings Rule, issued March 17, 2014 (42 CFR § 441.530 - Home and Community-Based Setting).

+It is the provider’s responsibility to ensure annual compliance with the HCBS Settings Rule through signing an attestation form.
 Providers must attend all mandated meetings and training sessions as directed by the Office for Citizens with Developmental Disabilities (OCDD) or the local governing entity (LGE) as a condition of enrollment and continued participation as a waiver provider.
 A provider enrollment packet must be completed for each LDH administrative region in which the agency will provide services.
 Providers will not be added to the Freedom of Choice (FOC) list of available providers until they have completed the home and community-based services (HCBS) training related to compliance with Louisiana Administrative Code (LAC) Title XXI Chapter 9.
 Provider Requirements for participation in the waiver programs mandate that the provider has been issued a Medicaid provider number.

 Providers must participate in the initial trainings for prior authorization and data collection, as well as any training provided on changes in the system.
 Initial training is provided at no cost to the agency.
 Any repeat training must be paid for by the requesting agency.